Introduction

 - Your team uses non-JavaScript languages (consider Selenium)

-The cost of switching is high.
+The cost of switching frameworks is high.
 Only switch if the benefits clearly outweigh migration effort and risk.

 Yes, but it adds complexity.
 Some teams run Cypress for component tests and Playwright for E2E tests.
 Others use Selenium for legacy tests while migrating to Cypress.
 Running multiple frameworks requires maintaining separate configs, CI/CD pipelines, and dependencies.
 This approach makes sense during migration periods or when different frameworks excel at different test types.
 Long-term, consolidating on one framework reduces complexity and maintenance burden.
 The exception: mixing code-based E2E testing with specialized tools for visual regression, accessibility, or performance testing.
 These complementary tools solve different problems and coexist well.